DaBourz/SimpleLoginSecure/README.markdown

 Copy SimpleLoginSecure.php and the entire phpass-0.3 directory to your application/libraries directory.

 Create your database table using the following SQL sample.
+SQL files are provided.
 You can also edit the hash length and portability constants at the top of SimpleLoginSecure.php.

     CREATE TABLE `users` (
       `user_id` int(10) unsigned NOT NULL auto_increment,